devRael1/LolyTools/README.md

 - [ ] Remove all comments and cleanup the code.
 - [ ] Update screen record with new app (tools, menu, etc.).
 - [ ] Make auto-send message when entering in lobby tool.
+- [ ] Make `Logs` menu to show all actions of the tool in real time.

 ## `📝 License`